 Now fold back down over the diagonal fold you've just created (B), making sure to line up the binding on both raw edges of the quilt.
 Continue sewing and repeating these steps at each corner of the quilt.
 Stop sewing 4" - 5" before the starting point of the quilt binding.

 11. On the back you can either use binding clips or in this case, I like to take a contrasting thread and sew long running stitches to secure the back of the binding before I sew it in place.
-I like to do it this way so I don't have to keep removing binding clips ever so often as I am sewing the binding down.
+I like to do it this way so I don't have to keep removing the binding clips as I am sewing the binding down.

 12. When you reach the corners, use your fingers and press down on the side you'll be starting next, then fold down on the side you're working on to form a mitered corner.
 I am using pins to show you what I did since I have to take the pictures I can't use my fingers.
 The green pin is the next side you'll be working on and the black is where the fold would be to miter the corner.